Need an Application?

 Cloquet’s Drinking Water Supply

 The City of Cloquet obtains its drinking water supply from four 12-inch diameter glacial drift groundwater wells (Well No.'s 1, 6, 8 and 11) plus the Spring Lake Reservoir.
-In addition, the City has a fifth well (Well 10), which currently is not pumped, but has been maintained on a standby basis since 1990.
 Each day, Cloquet’s residents, businesses and industries consume approximately 1.3 million gallons of well water.

 The Spring Lake Reservoir is an open-bottom concrete ground reservoir, which receives the pumpage from Well 1, but the high service pumps located here deliver to the system substantially more water than it receives from Well 1.
 The reservoir essentially is a very large diameter well.